|Licences and Costs

 Alberta Sportfishing Licences

 An Alberta Sportfishing Licence is required to fish in Alberta by means of sportfishing (see Licences and Costs and sportfishing definition).
-If you are under 16 years of age, an Alberta resident aged 65 or older, or a registered Indian under the Indian Act, you are not required to have a Sportfishing Licence, but you must follow sportfishing regulations.
+If you are under 16 years of age, an Alberta resident aged 65 or older, or a first Nations’ person who is defined as an Indian under the federal Indian Act, you are not required to have a Sportfishing Licence, but you must follow sportfishing regulations.
 Sportfishing Licences are not required when a person is sportfishing on a designated Free Fishing Weekend.

 Sportfishing Licences are available at private licence issuers throughout the province or online at albertarelm.com.
 Licences must be carried at all times while sportfishing and transporting fish and must be presented immediately to an officer upon request.